zeff96/leaderboard/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# Todo-List
+# LEADERBOARD-API
-Basic website that allows users to add/remove chores and actvities from a list.
+Basic website that allows users to record the scores of their games, post that data into an API and fetch the data and render it to the UI.

  ## Built With